AymericBdy/MoreWorldOptions/README.md

 A mod for Minecraft wich adds options to customize and manage worlds

 It permits to:
-- Copy and zip worlds.
+- Copy, zip and unzip worlds.
-- Rename world's folder.
+- Rename world's name and folder.
 - Add resources packs to automatically load with the world.
 - Add a short description to a world to remember what you did in its world.
 - Easy enable/disable commands (and maybe more features in a future release).